-The strong differences seen in the Om(z) diagnostic between the timescape model and typical dark energy models might be seen to arise from the fact that it accentuates the differences which already exist in the dressed H(z)function, which is quite different to that of the Friedmann equation.
-Using (B9) we plot $H(z)/H_0$ for the best-fit timescape model, and compare it to the spatially flat Λ CDM models that were plotted in Fig. 2.
-For z < 1.5 $H(z)/H_0$ for the timescape model with $f{v0} = 0.762$ is greater than for the Λ CDM models shown.
+The strong differences seen in the Om(z) diagnostic between the timescape model and typical dark energy models might be seen to arise from the fact that it accentuates the differences which already exist in the dressed H(z) function, which is quite different from that of the Friedmann equation.
+Using (B9) we plot $H(z)/H_0$ for the best-fit timescape model in Fig. 7, and compare it to the spatially flat Λ CDM models that were plotted in Fig. 2.
+For z < 1.5, $H(z)/H_0$ for the timescape model with $f{v0} =$ 0.762 is greater than for the Λ CDM models shown.
 The absolute value of H(z) is partly compensated for, however, by the higher value of H_0 that is generally assumed for the Λ CDM models.

-Gaztañaga, Cabré and Hui [60] have recently given measurements of H(z) at three redshifts, inferred from the separation of radial and transverse BAO scales in the SDSS-DR6 data, as will be discussed in Sec.
-V. However, their values are model dependent, being estimated according to with a fiducial expansion rate for a spatially flat Λ CDM model, with $\Omega{M0} = 0.25$, used to convert redshifts to distances.
-Any estimates of H(z) will inevitably involve some model dependence, unless one can perform a test such as the time drift of cosmological redshifts, which will be discussed in Sec.
-VII.
+Gaztañaga, Cabré, and Hui [81] have recently given measurements of H(z) at three redshifts, inferred from the separation of radial and transverse BAO scales in the SDSS-DR6 data, as will be discussed in Sec.
+V. However, their values are model dependent, being estimated according to with a fiducial expansion rate for a spatially flat Λ CDM